xster/flutter-wiki/IntelliJ---Flutter-Setup-Tips-and-Tricks.md

-_(this page will be deleted once we move it to flutter.io -- see https://github.com/flutter/website/issues/1567)_
+_(This page will be deleted once we move it to flutter.dev -- see https://github.com/flutter/website/issues/1567)._

 IntelliJ is a full-featured IDE; it supports refactorings, code navigation, debugging, searching, and source control integration.